Module 2

 Group of people having dinner at a restaurant and eating crepes.

-2.1 Photograph by Florence Boulard used under CC BY-NC-ND 4.0 license
+2.1 Photograph by Florence Boulard used under CC BY-NC-ND 4.0 licence

 Students sitting on white chairs in a conference room and opening gift bags.

-2.2 Photograph by Florence Boulard used under CC BY-NC-ND 4.0 license
+2.2 Photograph by Florence Boulard used under CC BY-NC-ND 4.0 licence

 Group of eight people standing and wearing bright green shirts at the airport terminal in New Caledonia

-2.3 Photograph by Florence Boulard used under CC BY-NC-ND 4.0 license
+2.3 Photograph by Florence Boulard used under CC BY-NC-ND 4.0 licence

 Marina with boats during a hot summer day with blue sky near the local market in Noumea

-2.4 Photograph by Florence Boulard used under CC BY-NC-ND 4.0 license
+2.4 Photograph by Florence Boulard used under CC BY-NC-ND 4.0 licence

 Group of eight caucasian students sitting in conference room with headphones and microphones at South Pacific Communities centre in New Caledonia.

-2.5 Photograph by Florence Boulard used under CC BY-NC-ND 4.0 license
+2.5 Photograph by Florence Boulard used under CC BY-NC-ND 4.0 licence

 360 Pacific French Adventure: La Librairie